platformsh/platformsh-docs/reference/toolstacks/php/configure-php.md

 ## PHP Worker sizing hints

-Platform.sh uses an heuristic to automatically set the number of workers of a PHP runtime based on the memory available in the container.
+Platform.sh uses a heuristic to automatically set the number of workers of a PHP runtime based on the memory available in the container.
 This heuristic is based on assumptions about the memory necessary on average to process a request.
 You can tweak those assumptions if your application will typically use considerably more or less memory.
 In most cases, however, you should not need to change them.

 ### The heuristic